ryanhaygarth/throttled/README.md

 The thermal throttling script is written in bash and reads temperature vaules from a directory of sensors.

-The file names are in the format of temp[number]_input.
-A command to find the right directory is in the [Installation](#installation) section.
+The file names and directories are customisable.
+A command to find the right directories is in the [Installation](#installation) section.

 The script works by sorting all the temperature values, identifying the highest temperature, and calculating the difference between that temperature and a predefined threshold.
 The difference is then multiplied by a configurable value, allowing for more or less aggressive throttling for every degree over the set temperature.
 For example, if you set the `throttleMultiplier` to 2, it means that for every degree over the threshold temperature, the script will throttle down by 200kHz.